mikes802/Marketing-Analytics-Case-Study/README.md

 | 9           | Foreign        | You've watched 4 Foreign films.
 That's 2 more than the DVD Rental Co   average and puts you in the top 10% of Foreign Gurus!         | Your expertly chosen recommendations:  | ROCKETEER MOTHER    | SHOCK CABIN         | MOON BUNCH          | Travel          | You've watched 4 Travel films, making up 17% of your entire viewing   history!    | Your hand-picked recommendations:  | BUCKET BROTHERHOOD | HORROR REIGN       | COMA HEAD           |
 | 10          | Documentary    | You've watched 4 Documentary films.
 That's 2 more than the DVD Rental Co   average and puts you in the top 11% of Documentary Gurus! | Your expertly chosen recommendations:  | WIFE TURN           | VIRGINIAN PLUTO     | EXPENDABLE STALLION | Games           | You've watched 4 Games films, making up 16% of your entire viewing   history!     | Your hand-picked recommendations:  | GRIT CLOCKWORK     | FORWARD TEMPLE     | VIDEOTAPE ARSENIC   |

-Finally, now to join them and go to bed.
+Finally, now to join them.
 ```
 -- This will combine the two insights tables